-PlayMaker CRM is a customer relationship management platform for Home Health and Hospice providers.
+PlayMaker is a customer relationship management platform for home health and hospice providers.

-Through user interviews, I realized the application had a navigation model that only appeased a third of our users.
-With this information I decided to test three popular navigation models.
+The hypothesis I formed was that the application used a navigation model that neglected a third of the users.
+With this knowledged, I decided to test my hypothesis with three popular navigation models.

-After conducting user tests, the hamburger navigation pattern failed despite its ubiquity and popularity amongst our engineers.
+After conducting user tests, the hamburger navigation pattern failed despite its ubiquity and popularity.